-Here are some easy toddler dinner ideas to make getting a healthy meal on the table doable!
+Here are some easy toddler meals to make getting a healthy, balanced meal on the table doable!
 One meal for the entire family with slight modifications, as necessary.

 Tips for Serving Toddler Meals

-- Aim to include a protein, a complex carbohydrate (like whole grains), fruits and/or vegetables to expose your child to a variety of flavors, textures, and nutrition.
+- Aim to include a protein, a complex carbohydrate (like whole grains), fruits and/or vegetables to expose your child to a variety of foods (with different flavors, textures) and nutrition.

 - Always make sure there is a "safe" food, something that your child enjoys eating.
-That way, even if your child is not happy with the meal, there is something on the plate they will eat.
+That way, even if your child is not happy with the meal or feels very strongly against trying new foods, there is something on the plate they will eat.
 They're still getting some sort of nutrition AND exposure to foods they haven't quite opened up to, YET.

-- Along the same lines, what you don't want to do is offer a different meal, which can quickly spiral into you becoming a short order cook.
+- Along the same lines, what you don't want to do is offer a different meal from the rest of the family, which can quickly spiral into you becoming a short order cook and promote picky eating.

 - As always, modify the size and texture of food according to your child's appetite, chewing abilities, food preferences, and allergies.